MG 42: Operating mechanism

 The original MG 42 roller-locked action had an undesirable tendency to exhibit bolt-bounce.
 It was possible to unintentionally have high pressure gas moving backwards in the MG 42 towards the operator(s) when the action was not fully locked.
 This causes unacceptable dangerous conditions and out of battery ignitions can result in catastrophic gun failures.
 Enough guns were damaged and put out of action for repair or lost to warrant finding the cause and a solution.
-After investigation using high-speed photography the rollers in the bolt were found to "bounce" back and forth or oscillate up to 1 mm when lock up is proceeding and then they settle into full lock up.
+After investigation using high-speed photography, the rollers in the bolt were found to "bounce" back and forth or oscillate up to 1 mm when lock up is proceeding and then they settle into full lock up.
 Once the problem was identified, the temporary solution was to design and manufacture extra sturdy ammunition with primers with a slightly slower ignition time which allowed the rollers to settle into lockup and issue that ammunition specifically for MG 42 use.
 A more practical solution to control the harmonics problem in the roller/wedge system and make the MG 42 less ammunition ignition timing sensitive was needed.
 The roller-locking system inherent problem was solved after World War II by developing and adding bolt-bounce preventing bolt catches to the action.
+(Note: The 7.62×51mm NATO chambered MG 3 predecessor MG 1A2 (known also as the MG 42/59) added new bolt-bounce preventing bolt catches to the action to resolve the ammunition ignition timing sensitivity of the preceding variants.)
 These can also be retrofitted to MG 42 bolts.

 The cyclic firing rate of the MG 42 can be altered by installing different bolts and return springs.
 A heavier bolt uses more recoil energy to overcome inertia, thus slowing the cyclic rate of the machine gun.
 Heavy bolts also were used along with stiffer return springs.
 The standard MG 42 bolt weight for a 1,500 rounds per minute cyclic rate of fire is 505 g.